Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 Continuing his reforms as First Consul, Napoleon formed a committee of legal scholars and led the development of the Civil Code, also known as the Code Napoléon.
 This standard of laws brought about many changes to the way French law worked.
 For religious matters, the Civil Code guaranteed religious freedom and enforced the separation of church and state.
 To combat the resentment that had brought about the Revolution, the Civil Code forbade feudal privileges where nobles received different rights than other citizens.
 The Civil Code also granted individual freedoms such as the freedom to work in any profession.
 For women, the Civil Code granted women property rights and the right to divorce, but in family matters the law still saw the husband as the head of a household.
 Napoleon always considered the Civil Code as his greatest legacy, and as the French traveled throughout Europe, the progressive ideas of the Civil Code traveled with them, helping to bring about reform in those territories.

-In 1804, by popular vote of the people of France, Napoleon was to be crowned Emperor of the French.
-This was seen by many as a necessary step to avert assassination attempts on his life, to show that France could not be brought down by the death of Napoleon.
-Napoleon's popularity in France was huge due to his accomplishments and the improved quality of life his leadership had brought about, especially when compared to the tumultuous years of the Revolution of the previous decade.
+In May of 1804, the people of France voted that Napoleon should become Emperor of the French.
+Many French citizens viewed this a necessary step to avert assassination attempts on his life, to show that France could not be brought down by the death of Napoleon, that the Bourbons and the Revolution would not return even if Napoleon was killed.
+Furthermore, Napoleon's popularity in France was huge due to his achievements and the improved quality of life his leadership had brought about, especially when compared to the tumultuous years of the Revolution of the previous decade.
 On December 2nd, 1804, Napoleon was crowned Emperor of the French, in a ceremony largely symbolic of Charlemagne being crowned as Holy Roman Emperor a millennium before.
 The Pope had been invited to crown Napoleon to complete this symbolism, however Napoleon took the crown from the Pope and crowned himself, indicating that he had risen on his own success.
 He then crowned his wife Josephine as Empress of the French.

 The Third Coalition

 Peace did not last long though.
-The British government ignored the agreements laid out in the Peace of Amiens and offered money to Austria, Russia, and Prussia to go to war with France.
+Besides funding the assassination attempts, the British government ignored the agreements laid out in the Peace of Amiens and offered money to Austria, Russia, and Prussia to go to war with France.
 Enticed by British money and afraid of the Revolutionary ideals such as the removal of privilege by birth, the leaders of Austria and Russia declared war on France and the Third Coalition was born.
 Napoleon wasted no time and in response quickly moved his army, now named La Grande Armée, towards Germany.
 Napoleon's strategic genius successfully outmaneuvered much of the Austrian army under General Mack, forcing Mack to surrender 27,000 troops at Ulm with barely a shot being fired.

 The Fourth Coalition

-With the Prussians knocked out of the war, only the Russian army remained, and the French moved on into Poland, which had been greedily partitioned and dissolved by Russia, Austria, and Prussia.
+With the Prussians knocked out of the war, only the Russian army remained, and the French moved on into Poland, which had been greedily partitioned and dissolved by Russia, Austria, and Prussia in the latter half of the 18th century.
 Hoping to be liberated by the French, a large number of the Poles supported Napoleon, and while in Warsaw he met the beautiful Marie Walewska and entered into a relationship with her.
-Still fighting the Russians, Napoleon could have crushed them that February but his plans were intercepted.
+Still fighting the Russians, Napoleon began laying a trap for them that almost worked until his plans were intercepted.
 Following that mistake, the French fought the Russians at the indecisive Battle of Eylau in February of 1807, and then in June the French army smashed the Russian army at Friedland.
 Czar Alexander asked for peace, and the landmark Treaty of Tilsit was signed between Napoleon and Alexander, forming an alliance between Russia in the east and France in the west.

-In the meantime, Austria saw an opportunity for revenge against France since much of the French army was now occupied with events in Spain.
-Russia was allied with France and were supposed to come to France's aid if Austria attacked, but instead did nothing when the attack came.
-Austria invaded French allies in Germany in 1809, initially scoring successes until Napoleon arrived on the scene to take command.
+Sensing an opportunity for revenge since the French army was preoccupied with events in the Spanish Peninsula, Austria secretly prepared for war.
+In April of 1809, Austria invaded France's German allies, initially scoring successes until Napoleon arrived on the scene to take command.
 During this campaign, as Napoleon was holding sessions to address the issues of various people, a young German man named Friedrich Staps approached him.
 Just in the nick of time, Napoleon's aide General Rapp seized the young man, who had hidden a knife in his coat and was about to stab Napoleon.
 Napoleon attempted to pardon the man, but the man said defiantly that if he were let go, he would merely try and try again to kill Napoleon until either he himself or Napoleon was dead.
 At that point, Napoleon reluctantly ordered the man's execution.

 Fully aware that France needed allies to maintain a balance of power and peace in Europe, and disappointed that Czar Alexander had not assisted him as promised against the Austrians, Napoleon hoped to solidify an alliance through marriage.
 Furthermore, his family had never approved of Josephine, and she had never been able to produce an heir for him even though he had fathered an illegitimate child with Marie Walewska.
 Napoleon first asked for the hand of Alexander's sister but was politely refused.
-Unable to form a matriomonial bond with Russia, he then asked for Emperor Francis of Austria's daughter's hand.
+Unable to form a matrimonial alliance with Russia, he then asked for the hand of the daughter of Emperor Francis of Austria.
 In 1810, Napoleon divorced the love of his life, Josephine, and married Marie Louise, the daughter of the Austrian Emperor, forming an alliance that he hoped would cement peace.
 From this union his son, Napoleon II, was born.

 Confrontation with Russia

 In 1812, Napoleon began to prepare for a confrontation with Russia.
 The Treaty of Tilsit in 1807 had laid out the alliance between France and Russia, but while Napoleon followed through on his parts of the treaty, Czar Alexander had not fulfilled his side of the treaty.
-Russia was supposed to help defend France against Austria, but in 1809 when Austria launched their invasion of French allies, Russia made no move to help France, having secretly formed an alliance with Austria.
+Russia was supposed to help defend France against the other major powers, but in 1809 when Austria launched their attack, Russia made no move to help France, having secretly formed an alliance with Austria.
 Furthermore, Russia had not complied with the Continental System, and so England continued to thrive with its trade reaching Russian ports.

+Napoleon formed a massive army of troops from all corners of Europe and then crossed the Niemen River into Russia.
 Expecting a quick battle with the Russians to bring Alexander back to the negotiating table, Napoleon's plans were solid but his subordinates failed to execute his plans well.
 Each time the French army almost caught the Russian army, a failure of one of the French generals resulted in the Russian army eluding the trap and falling back deeper into Russia.
 Napoleon's Grande Armée continued to chase the Russians, traveling much farther than Napoleon had ever originally intended.
-Finally the Russians made a stand near Moscow at the Battle of Borodino and were defeated as expected.
+Finally the Russians made a stand near Moscow at the Battle of Borodino and were defeated as expected, but their army retreated in good order.

-After the French retreat from Russia, the Allies smelled blood and formed the Sixth Coalition against France.
-Austria, despite the marriage alliance with Napoleon, quickly turned on him, ruining half the point of his divorce from Josephine.
+After the French retreat from Russia, the British, Prussians, and Russians smelled blood and formed the Sixth Coalition against France.
+Austria, despite the marriage alliance with Napoleon, quickly turned on him and joined the coalition, ruining half the point of his divorce from Josephine.
 Sweden, led by former French Marshal Bernadotte, also joined in the new coalition against France.
-Even though they wanted to see Napoleon laid low, all of these nations were uncomfortably experienced with Napoleon's excellent abilities as a general, and so the coalition devised a new plan for fighting the French.
+Even though they wanted to see Napoleon laid low, all of the Allied nations were uncomfortably respectful of Napoleon's excellent abilities as a general, and so the coalition devised a new plan for fighting the French.
 They would avoid engaging the French where Napoleon was present, and instead go after his subordinates.
-Despite Napoleon's best efforts, he was severely lacking good horses for his cavalry and he could not restore the numbers or the quality of his troops after the disaster in Russia.
-And one by one, his German allies such as Bavaria and Saxony began to abandon his cause regardless of all the help he had provided to them.
-The Allies new plan, their significant advantages in numbers, and the defection of his allies proved to be his undoing.
+Despite Napoleon's and his generals' best efforts, the French were severely lacking good horses for cavalry and they could not restore the numbers or quality of troops after the disaster in Russia.
+One by one, Napoleon's German allies such as Bavaria and Saxony began to abandon his cause regardless of all the help France had provided to them over the years.
+The Allies' new plan, their significant advantages in numbers, the French lack of good horses, and the defection of France's allies proved to be Napoleon's undoing.

 After a series of campaigns in Germany in 1813, the French were forced to fall back and defend France on their own soil in 1814.
 While fighting an amazing campaign in France, the French simply did not have the numbers necessary to seal their victories and hold back the Allied advance.
 French morale plummeted further when Marshal Marmont betrayed Paris to the Allies.

 Finally, convinced by some of his marshals that continued fighting was futile, Napoleon abdicated his throne in favor of his son, who was instead sent away to Austria, never to see his father again.
 Napoleon was exiled to the tiny island of Elba in the Mediterranean, where he governed and tried to keep himself busy.
 The Bourbon aristocrats who had fled France during the Revolution finally returned to power thanks to the strength of the Allied armies.
-Unfortunately for France, they quickly abused their powers, treating the people and especially the army of France very badly, as if the last twenty years had never happened and life before the Revolution continued on.
+Unfortunately for France, they quickly abused their powers, treating the people and especially the army of France very badly.
+To their minds, it was as if the last twenty years had never happened, and the privileges of their birth entitled them to arrogantly treat others poorly.

 The Hundred Days